TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n/tinker_os_android.md

  ifeq ($(strip $(BOARD_USES_AB_IMAGE)), true)
 ```

-- Provide the argument `B` when running the `build.sh` script.
+Please also provide the option `B` when running the `build.sh` script.
 ```bash
 ./build.sh -UCKABu
 ```

 ## Creating a new partition for A/B boot
-Here is the example to create a new partition persist for A/B boot and the partition will be mounted on /persist.
+If want to creat a new partition for A/B boot, you can refer to this example.
+This example is to create a new partition `persist` for A/B boot and the partition will be mounted on `/persist`.
+Please apply the modification under each directory.
-- device/asus/common

-  In the directory device/asus/common, edit the `mkimage_ab.sh` script to create the persist.img file.
+- device/asus/common: In the directory device/asus/common, edit the `mkimage_ab.sh` script to create the persist.img file.
 The initial data could also be added here.
 ```diff
 diff --git a/mkimage_ab.sh b/mkimage_ab.sh
 index 7bfcf27..2e5efe0 100755